Mission

 now been able to share my story with thousands of people.
 One on one… from coast to coast

-that have lead me here.
+course of my life that have lead me here.

 I now travel, sharing my stories through singing, songwriting, and storytelling.
 The church pew